JILLIAN H, Co-ordinator

 Jonie is a registered Early Childhood Teacher with a Degree in Early Childhood and Primary Teaching.
 She has an innate passion for the little ones from a very young age and has years of experience working with children.
 She is from Malaysia and has a multilingual background in English, Mandarin, Cantonese, and Malay.

-Jonie has been part of the Beacon Street’s team since 2018, and upon graduation, she took on the role as a room leader in Joey’s room.
+Jonie has been part of the Beacon Street’s team since 2018, and upon graduation, she took on the role as a room leader in the Joey room.
+She is now the Kangaroo room (3yo kinder) leader.
 She believes in the power of words, so story time is an essential learning moment in her teaching practices.
 Nursery rhymes and songs are often implemented as a part of daily routine to develop children’s ability to express themselves through words.

 ELI J, Kindergarten Teacher